langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 3. The `requirements.txt` file should contain any dependencies for your graph(s).
 In this case we only require two packages for our graph to run:

         langgraph
-        langchain_openai
+        langchain_anthropic

 4. The `langgraph.json` file is a configuration file that describes what graph you are going to host.
 It is important to note that you can host multiple graphs at a time.
-In this case we only host one: the `graph` Runnable from `agent.py`, but we could have defined multiple different graphs within `agent.py` to host, or written multiple python files to each host one or more graphs.
+In this case we only host one: the compiled `graph` object from `agent.py`, but we could have defined multiple different graphs within `agent.py` to host, or written multiple python files to each host one or more graphs.
 Each graph you wish to host should have a unique identifier.

     ```json
     {